S. Viyalendiran: Early life

 Viyalendiran was born on 15 November 1978.
 He was educated at Veppavettuvan Government Tami School, Chenkalady and Eruvar Tamil Maha Vidyalayam.
 After school he joined the Eastern University, Sri Lanka, graduating with a B.A. degree.
-He also holds a M.A. degree from the Madurai Kamaraj University.
+He also holds an M.A. degree from the Madurai Kamaraj University.

 Career

-Viyalendiran is a member of the People's Liberation Organisation of Tamil Eelam (PLOTE).
+Viyalendiran was a member of the People's Liberation Organisation of Tamil Eelam (PLOTE).
 He contested the 2015 parliamentary election as one of the Tamil National Alliance electoral alliance's candidates in Batticaloa District and was elected to the Parliament.

 During the 2018 Sri Lankan constitutional crisis Viyalendiran defected to the United People's Freedom Alliance government.
 He was rewarded by being appointed Deputy Minister of Regional Development (Eastern Development) in November 2018.
 He lost his position following the end of the crisis in December 2018.

 Viyalendiran contested the 2020 parliamentary election as a Sri Lanka People's Freedom Alliance candidate in Batticaloa District and was re-elected to the Parliament of Sri Lanka.
 After the election he was appointed State Minister of Postal Services and Professional Development of Journalists.
 His portfolio was changed to State Minister of Backward Rural Areas Development and Promotion of Domestic Animal Husbandry and Minor Economic Crop Cultivation in October 2020.